gowthamSolulab/admi-boilerplate/README.md

 ```
  Your server will start listening on port 3000.

- Note: Please define atleast one Modal to connect to database
+ Note: Please define atleast one Model to connect to database